dieterich-lab/rp-bp/docs/source/user-guide.rst

 ORF profile construction
 ------------------------

-To run the periodicity estimation only, pass the ``--profiles-only`` option, as described above.
+To run the periodicity estimation only, pass the ``--profiles-only`` option.

 .. note::